-The applicant has provided for sidewalks along internal driveways and within the parking lot, but otherwise does not address or incorporate pedestrian and hiker/biker connectivity between the proposed shopping center and the adjacent Green Branch Regional Park.
-These would be further analyzed through the DSP process, presumably.
+between the proposed shopping center and the adjacent Green Branch Regional Park.
+These presumably would be further analyzed through the Detailed Site Plan process.

-The General Plan locates the subject property in the Developing Tier.
+(21) The General Plan locates the subject property in the Developing Tier.
 The vision for the Developing Tier is to maintain a pattern of low- to moderate-density, suburban, residential communities, distinct commercial centers, and employment areas that are increasingly transit-serviceable.